-We are subject to a multitude of manufacturing risks, any of which could substantially increase our costs, limit supply of our product candidates and interfere with obtaining product commercialization approvals.
+We rely on third party contract manufacturers to provide clinical supplies of our product candidates.
+If these parties do not successfully carry out their contractual duties or encounter problems in manufacturing our product candidates, it could increase our costs, limit supply of our product candidates and interfere with obtaining product commercialization approvals.